andrewretherford/tic-tac-toe/README.md

 large project, breaking it into smaller pieces, and working towards those goals in sequence.

 You're going to build your Tic-Tac-Toe game in two phases!
-We'll define the goals for each phase, but you should break these down into even smaller steps.
+We've define the goals for each phase, but you should break these down into even smaller steps.

 ### Phase 1: Player-scored Version